github/secure_headers/README.md

   }
 end

-# and then simply include
+# and then simply include this in application_controller
 ensure_security_headers
 ```